paulocilasjr/training-material/topics/microbiome/tutorials/host-removal/tutorial.md

 > <hands-on-title> Rerun the workflow using the human genome as reference</hands-on-title>
 >
-> 1. Use the **unmapped reads** (output from Step 2) as the input for this second run.
+> 1. Use the unmapped reads **Reads without bee reads** as the input for this second run.
 > 2. In the **Bowtie2** step:
 >    - *"Will you select a reference genome from your history or use a built-in index?"*: `Use a built-in genome index`
 >    - *"Select reference genome"*: `Human (GRCh38)`
 >    - Keep all other parameters the same as in the first run.
 >
 > 3. Continue through the **Zip collections** and **MultiQC** steps as before.
 > 4. The output of this second run represents your **final cleaned reads**, free from both host and human sequences.
+Rename this collection to 'Clean metagenomic reads'
 >
 >    > <comment-title>Note</comment-title>
 >    > Rerunning the same workflow maintains reproducibility.